Rava Idli Recipe – Soft & Fluffy Instant Suji Idli at Home

 Heat some oil in a pan.

-Add mustard seeds, when they crackle add urad dal, curry leaves, green chillies
+Add mustard seeds, when they crackle add urad dal, curry leaves, green chillies and cashews.

 Saute lightly.